2018|12|13 – THE 2018 P3 CONNECT MOBILE BENCHMARK IN AUSTRALIA

 WITH THE VOLUME OF TRANSMITTED DATA PERMANENTLY GROWING, DATA CONNECTIVITY CONSTANTLY BECOMES MORE IMPORTANT.
 WHICH AUSTRALIAN OPERATOR MANAGES BEST TO MEET THE INCREASING DEMAND?

-OPTUS LEADS IN THE DATA CATEGORY, ESPECIALLY DUE TO STRONG RESULTS IN THE WALKTESTS, IN SMALLER TOWNS AND ON THE ROADS.
+OPTUS LEADS IN THE DATA CATEGORY, ESPECIALLY DUE TO STRONG RESULTS IN SMALLER TOWNS AND ON THE ROADS.

 P3’S SCORING REWARDS HIGH PERFORMANCE AS WELL AS THE NETWORKS’ AVAILABILITY AND STABILITY